day8/re-frame/docs/dominoes-live.md

 `view` functions compute Hiccup.
 They are "Data in, Hiccup out" and they are Reagent components.

-An SPA will have lots of `view` functions, and collectively, they render the app's UI.
+A SPA will have lots of `view` functions, and collectively, they render the app's UI.

 ## Subscribing